Biochar: Soil health

 Studies reported positive effects from biochar on crop production in degraded and nutrient–poor soils.
 The application of compost and biochar under FP7 project FERTIPLUS had positive effects on soil humidity, crop productivity and quality in multiple countries.
 Biochar can be adapted with specific qualities to target distinct soil properties.
 In Colombian savanna soil, biochar reduced leaching of critical nutrients, created a higher nutrient uptake, and provided greater nutrient availability.
-At 10% levels biochar reduced contaminant levels in plants by up to 80%, while reducing chlordane and DDX content in the plants by 68 and 79%, respectively.
+At 10% levels, biochar reduced contaminant levels in plants by up to 80%, while reducing chlordane and DDX content in the plants by 68 and 79%, respectively.
 However, because of its high adsorption capacity, biochar may reduce pesticide efficacy.
 High-surface-area biochars may be particularly problematic.

-Biochar may be ploughed into soils in crop fields to enhance their fertility and stability, and for medium- to long-term carbon sequestration in these soils.
-It has meant a remarkable improvement in tropical soils showing positive effects in increasing soil fertility and in improving disease resistance in West European soils.
-The use of biochar as a feed additive can be a way to apply biochar to pastures and to reduce methane emissions.
+Biochar may be plowed into soils in crop fields or added to gardens to enhance their fertility and stability and for medium- to long-term carbon sequestration in these soils.
+It even shows good results when top-dressed.
+It has shown positive effects in increasing soil fertility and improving disease resistance in West European soils.
+Gardeners taking individual action on climate change add biochar to soil, increasing plant yield and thereby drawing down more carbon.
+The use of biochar as a feed additive is a way to apply biochar to pastures and to reduce methane emissions.

-Application rates of 2.5–20 tonne/ha appear to be required to produce significant improvements in plant yields.
-Biochar costs in developed countries vary from $300–7000/tonne, generally impractical for the farmer/horticulturalist and prohibitive for low-input field crops.
+Application rates of 2.5–20 tonne/ha appear required to improve plant yields significantly.
+Biochar costs in developed countries vary from $300–$7,000/tonne, which is generally impractical for the farmer/horticulturalist and prohibitive for low-input field crops.
 In developing countries, constraints on agricultural biochar relate more to biomass availability and production time.
-A compromise is to use small amounts of biochar in lower cost biochar-fertilizer complexes.
+A compromise is to use small amounts of biochar in lower-cost biochar-fertilizer complexes.

+Biochar soil amendments, when applied at excessive rates or with unsuitable soil type and biochar feedstock combinations, also have the potential for negative effects, including harming soil biota, reducing available water content, altering soil pH, and increasing salinity.

 Slash-and-char

-Switching from slash-and-burn to slash-and-char farming techniques in Brazil can decrease both deforestation of the Amazon basin and carbon dioxide emission, as well as increase crop yields.
-Slash-and-burn leaves only 3% of the carbon from the organic material in the soil.
-Slash-and-char can retain up to 50%.
+Switching from slash-and-burn to slash-and-char farming techniques in tropical regions can decrease both deforestation and carbon dioxide emission, as well as increase crop yields.
+Slash-and-burn leaves only 3% of the carbon from the organic material in the soil whereas slash-and-char can retain up to 50%.
+The global potential for carbon sequestration by shifting from slash-and-burn to slash-and-char farming techinques has been estimated to between 0.22 and 0.42 Gt C/yr.
 Biochar reduces the need for nitrogen fertilizers, thereby reducing cost and emissions from fertilizer production and transport.
-Additionally, by improving soil's till-ability, its fertility and its productivity, biochar-enhanced soils can indefinitely sustain agricultural production, whereas slash/ burn soils quickly become depleted of nutrients, forcing farmers to abandon the fields, producing a continuous slash and burn cycle.
+Additionally, by improving soil's till-ability, fertility, and productivity, biochar-enhanced soils can indefinitely sustain agricultural production.
+This is unlike slash-and-burn soils, which quickly become depleted of nutrients, forcing farmers to abandon fields, producing a continuous slash-and-burn cycle.
 Using pyrolysis to produce bio-energy does not require infrastructure changes the way, for example, processing biomass for cellulosic ethanol does.
 Additionally, biochar can be applied by the widely used machinery.